Does homeowners insurance cover you when hosting a party?

 The Bankrate promise

-There’s nothing quite like gathering with friends and family.
-Some of life’s best moments happen when loved ones are gathered together.
-But having people over at your home comes with liability risks.
-Many hosts may find themselves asking, “Do homeowners insurance policies cover parties?”
+When it comes to creating memories, there’s nothing quite like hosting a gathering with friends and family.
+Some of life’s best moments can happen when loved ones are gathered together under one roof.
+That said, having people over to your home, whether they’re friends, family, coworkers or others, can come with liability risks, and you need to make sure you’re covered.
+As such, it can make sense to ask yourself, “Do homeowners insurance policies cover parties?”

-What a homeowners policy will and won’t cover depends on what type of policy you have, what optional endorsements you have purchased and what specific incidents occur.
-Bankrate’s insurance editorial team can help you navigate the ins and outs of home insurance and hosting.
+The short answer to that question is: It depends.
+What your homeowners policy will and won’t cover depends on a number of factors, like the type of policy you have, any optional endorsements you may have purchased and the specific incidents that occur.
+To help you better navigate whether your homeowners insurance policy will cover you when hosting a party, Bankrate’s insurance editorial team has outlined below the ins and outs of home insurance and hosting.

 What protections are needed